zipzit/Covid-Bluetooth-Stethoscope/docs/devkit/Bluetooth_DevKit_V1.md

   - The MEMS microphone doesn't actually fit inside the cut-off stethoscope tube, so is held on with electrical tape and hot glue.
 Need to find a durable solution that allows a more integrated "wand" design, similar to this - a larger tube, a smaller microphone, a connector or shrink tubing:

     <img src="/docs/devkit/images/devkit_wand_concept_1.png" data-canonical-src="/docs/devkit/images/devkit_wand_concept_1.png" width="400">
+  - Creating additional "wands" with different microphones for testing.

 ### Software Development ###
   - Need to port the U8glibv2 Arduino library to ESP-IDF for running the display, or find an existing port:  [GitHub](https://github.com/olikraus/u8g2)
   - Need to find or develop code to interface with the rotary encoder.
+  - Digital signal processing development to mimic the high-frequency filtering characteristics of a stethoscope tube.

 ### Notes ###
   - Any ESP32 board with the ESP-WROOM-32 chip should work.